Course 4: Rust Language

 }

-Programming paradigm in Rust
+Programming paradigms in Rust

 This section is largely inspired by https://corrode.dev/blog/paradigms/.

 Rust is a multi-paradigm programming language, accommodating imperative, object-oriented, and functional programming styles.
-It is important to be aware that the programming paradigm is an important design choice when you start a new Rust programming.
+It is important to be aware that the programming paradigm is an important design choice when you start a new Rust program.
 The choice of style often depends on a developer’s background and the specific problem they’re addressing. but there are also many "known habits" of Rust developpers.

 A simple example: integer Vector sum.